-We have a sweep arrangement with SB&T and Stifel Bank, (collectively, "bank subsidiaries"), wholly-owned subsidiaries of the Parent, whereby a portion of available funds in customer brokerage accounts are automatically transferred by our company into money market deposit accounts, of which the bank subsidiaries retain a portion as deposits.
-The bank subsidiaries held \$13.9 billion of our brokerage clients' deposits at December 31, 2019.
+We have a sweep arrangement with SB&T and Stifel Bank, (collectively, "bank subsidiaries"), affiliates of our company, whereby a portion of available funds in customer brokerage accounts are automatically transferred by our company into money market deposit accounts, of which the bank subsidiaries retain a portion as deposits.
+The bank subsidiaries held \$16.0 billion of our brokerage clients' deposits at December 31, 2020.

 We serve as a carrying broker-dealer and clear security transactions on a fully disclosed basis for several of our affiliates.
-These affiliates include Keefe, Bruyette & Woods, Inc., Stifel Nicolaus Europe Limited, and Century Securities Associates, Inc. At December 31, 2019 amounts due to affiliates for these services was \$55.9 million and is included in payables to brokers, dealers and clearing organizations in the statement of financial condition.
+These affiliates include Keefe, Bruyette & Woods, Inc., Stifel Nicolaus Europe Limited, and Century Securities Associates, Inc. At December 31, 2020 amounts due to affiliates for these services was \$67.8 million and is included in payables to brokers, dealers and clearing organizations in the consolidated statement of financial condition.

-At December 31, 2019, the amount due from the Parent of \$4.3 million primarily related to income taxes.
-At December 31, 2019, the amount due from affiliates was \$12.3 million.
-Amounts owed our company primarily consist of operating expenses that were paid on behalf of affiliates and are included in due from Parent and affiliates, net in the statement of financial condition.
+At December 31, 2020, the amount due from affiliates was \$19.0 million.
+Amounts owed our company primarily consist of operating expenses that were paid on behalf of affiliates and are included in due from affiliates, net in the consolidated statement of financial condition.

-At December 31, 2019, amounts due to Parent primarily consist of stock-based compensation that is paid upon conversion of stock units.
-The amount due to Parent at December 31, 2019 was \$147.4 million.
-Due to affiliates of \$10.5 million at December 31, 2019 consists primarily of operating expenses that were paid on our company's behalf by certain affiliates.
+At December 31, 2020, amounts due to Parent primarily consist of stock-based compensation that is paid upon conversion of stock units.
+The amount due to Parent at December 31, 2020 was \$175.0 million.
+Due to affiliates of \$5.5 million at December 31, 2020 consists primarily of operating expenses that were paid on our company's behalf by certain affiliates.
 These payables are included in due to Parent and affiliates, net in the statement of financial condition.

-We have a committed, secured Credit Agreement with SB&T. At December 31, 2019, we had no advances on our revolving credit facility and were in compliance with all covenants.
+We have a committed, secured Credit Agreement with SB&T. At December 31, 2020, we had no advances on our revolving credit facility and were in compliance with all covenants.
 See Note 7 for further discussion of our short-term borrowings.